BasinLeon/BasinLeon/README.md

-## 🎯 The Revenue Architect (Ex-Fudo, Google, Hewlett Packard, Sense)
+## 🎯 The Revenue Architect (Ex-Fudo, Google, Hewlett Packard and Sense)

 I build data-driven GTM systems that bridge engineering complexity with commercial velocity.
 My focus is on scaling revenue by eliminating operational friction.